View Theodore Palenski's Obituary on thecourierexpress.com and share memories

-Theodore Palenski, age 89, of Clearfield, PA, died Thursday, April 18, 2019, at the University of Pittsburgh Medical Center Presbyterian Hospital in Pittsburgh, PA.
+Theodore P. Palenski, age 89, of Clearfield, PA, died Thursday, April 18, 2019 at the University of Pittsburgh Medical Center Presbyterian Hospital in Pittsburgh, PA.

 |